History of Michael Strahan in Timeline

 Michael Strahan

-Michael Strahan is a retired American football defensive end and current television host.
-He played 15 seasons in the NFL, all with the New York Giants.
-Strahan holds the NFL record for most sacks in a single season and was a key player on the Giants team that won Super Bowl XLII.
-He was inducted into the Pro Football Hall of Fame in 2014.
-Following his football career, Strahan transitioned to television, becoming a successful host on programs like Good Morning America.
+Michael Strahan is a retired American football player and current television personality.
+He played his entire 15-year NFL career with the New York Giants as a defensive end.
+Strahan holds the NFL single-season record for sacks and won Super Bowl XLII with the Giants in 2007.
+His achievements on the field led to his induction into the Pro Football Hall of Fame in 2014.
+Since retiring from football, he has transitioned to a successful career in television.

-In 1965, Art Strahan, Michael's uncle, played as a defensive lineman for the Houston Oilers.
+In 1965, Michael Strahan's uncle, Art Strahan, played as a defensive lineman for the Houston Oilers.

-In 1968, Art Strahan, Michael's uncle, played as a defensive lineman for the Atlanta Falcons.
+In 1968, Michael Strahan's uncle, Art Strahan, played as a defensive lineman for the Atlanta Falcons.

 On November 21, 1971, Michael Anthony Strahan was born.
-He would later become a professional football player and television host.
+He would later become a television host and professional football player.

 Others born on this day/year

-In 1981 Lawrence Taylor had his rookie season, the year before sacks became an official NFL statistic
+In 1981, Lawrence Taylor had his rookie season, a year before sacks became an official NFL statistic.

 The 2007 season proved to be the Giants' first championship since 1990.

-In 1991, Michael Strahan led the Southwestern Athletic Conference (SWAC) with 14.5 quarterback sacks.
+In 1991, as a junior with the Texas Southern Tigers, Michael Strahan led the Southwestern Athletic Conference (SWAC) with 14.5 quarterback sacks.

 In 1992, Michael Strahan was named First-team All-Southwestern Athletic Conference (SWAC) and the SWAC's Player of the Year for the second consecutive season.
 He was also named Black College Defensive Player of the Year.